 Ensemble Darkhorse: There are a few, as the characters are often considered a (if not the) redeeming aspect of the film.

-Garth also gets some love for his character development, as well as the amusing bird-dropping howl gag.
+Garth gets some love for his character development, as well as his bird-dropping howl gag.

 Fridge Logic: Kate and Humphrey seem fairly familiar with human inventions and can read English signs despite their packs being relatively secluded from humans.
 Given that the setting is a national park though, it could explain some familiarity with humans.